 - One of the Dursleys' neighbors (Arabella Figg) who they would sometimes leave him with was something of a crazy cat lady.
-Later, it's revealed she is a squib (a powerless wizard) and probably had a bit of Obfuscating Stupidity in her earlier behavior.
+Later in Harry Potter and the Order of the Phoenix, it's revealed she is a squib (a powerless wizard) and probably had a bit of Obfuscating Stupidity in her earlier behavior.
 Rowling has said that the reason she keeps so many cats is because she breeds them as familiars for wizards.
 She also has a few Kneazles (highly intelligent, cat-like magical creatures which can sense deception and breed with regular cats), and uses them as spies.

 - Morfin Gaunt (Voldemort's uncle) could count as a crazy snake man.
 He treats his pet snake with more affection than his sister (not that that's hard) and nails one of its dead skins to the door to scare people off.

 - Voldemort.
 He has only one live snake, but showers her with affection he wouldn't dream of showing to another human being, even going to far as to put part of his soul in her.
 And that's not even going into the recurring snake motif associated with him...

 - Accidentally occurs to an unemployed man in the first of "15 Portraits of Despair" in the last Endless anthology.
 The "Despair" part happens when he's offered a job that requires him to go out of town, leaving his cats locked up in his trailer...
 Considering that all those cats were outdoor/strays to begin with, you have to wonder why the hell he didn't just put them outside when he left town.